lookbook-hq/lookbook/docs/src/_user_docs/introduction.md

   <% end %>
 <% end %>

-<%= render section("Lookbook vs the alternatives", id: "alternatives") do |s| %>
+<%= render section("Why Lookbook?", id: "why") do |s| %>
   <% s.with_block_prose do %>
     Many other tools similar to Lookbook exist, of which the most notable is probably [Storybook](https://storybook.js.org/).

     Storybook is fantastic, and is perfect for those building UIs with JavaScript frameworks such as Vue or React.
-    If that is what you are using, Storybook will likely be a better fit than Lookbook for your project.
+    If that is what you are using, Storybook may well be a better fit than Lookbook for your project.
-  <% end %>

-  <% s.with_block_prose do %>
     But Storybook _doesn't_ play so nicely with Rails apps that are using Ruby-based, server-side rendered component frameworks
     (like ViewComponent) for their frontend needs, requiring complex custom setups to get everything working together.

-    In contrast, **Lookbook has been designed fit seamlessly into Rails projects** and provides a live Storybook-esque experience when developing user interfaces in "The Rails Way&trade;".
-If that sounds like your project, Lookbook should be a great fit for you.
+    In contrast, Lookbook has been designed to **fit seamlessly into Rails projects** and provides a live, Storybook-esque experience when developing user interfaces using ViewComponents, Phlex views or even regular Rails template partials.
+    If that sounds like your app, then Lookbook will hopefully be a great fit for you.
   <% end %>

   <% s.with_block_note :tip do %>